Best holiday rental deals in Oswestry

 The weather in Oswestry

-You can see our climate diagram above.
-July is the warmest month of the year in Oswestry with temperatures reaching a maximum average of 21°.
+Check out our climate diagram to find the perfect month for your holidays.
+This year, July will have higher average temperatures.
 Conversely, January is the coolest month in Oswestry, with temperatures going under 1°.
-The rainiest month is January while the driest month is September.
+The rainiest month is July while the driest month is September.